Analog-to-digital converter: Delta–sigma

-A delta-sigma ADC (also known as a sigma-delta ADC) is based on a negative feedback loop with an analog filter and low resolution (often 1 bit) but high sampling rate ADC and DAC.
-The feedback loop continuously corrects accumulated quantization errors and performs noise shaping: quantization noise is reduced in the low frequencies of interest, but is increased in higher frequencies.
-Those higher frequencies may then be removed by a downsampling digital filter, which also converts the data stream from that high sampling rate with low bit depth to a lower rate with higher bit depth.
+The modulator is based on a negative feedback loop consisting of one or more analog integrators, a voltage comparator, and a one-bit digital-to-analog converter (DAC).
+The feedback loop continuously corrects accumulated quantization errors and performs noise shaping, thus causing quantization noise to be reduced in the low frequencies of interest and increased in higher frequencies.
+The digital filter removes the higher frequencies -- and associated noise -- and converts the data stream from the high modulator sampling rate with its low bit depth to a lower rate with higher bit depth.